 Common Name: Toad Lily

-Tricyrtis hirta is a Perennial up to 0.80 metres tall.
+Tricyrtis hirta is a perennial plant that can grow up to 0.80 metres tall.

 E. Asia - Japan.